New Heights: Counter-to-Ceiling Tile

 This sleek and chic kitchen wows with its modern amenities, but a backsplash featuring our Handpainted Kasbah Trellis tile steals the show.

 Ready to reach new heights?
-Order color samples online now or have a go with our Color-It Tool in the pattern of your choice!
+Order color samples online now!
 Need some help?
 Simply call, chat or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.